 The Governors are appointed by the Members and Governing Body and are responsible for the day to day management of the Academy, exercising all the powers of the Members as stated in Article 94.
-The Members and Governors who were in office during the period 1st September 2020 to 31st August 2021 are given on page 1.
+The Governors delegate day to day management to the Head to focus on strategic elements.
+The Members and Governors who were in office during the period 1st September 2021 to 31st August 2022 are given on page 1.